 James Earl Carter, Jr. was the 39th president, serving from 1977 to 1981.
-Upon entering office, he had to fight the stagflation created by Richard Nixon.
+Upon entering office, he had to fight the stagflation under the Nixon administration.
 His one-term presidency ended under the shadow of the Iran hostage crisis.
-But he also added 9.3 million jobs, the fourth-largest job creation among all presidents.
+But he also added 9.3 million jobs, one of the largest increases of any president.
 In 2002, he received the Nobel Peace Prize for his work in the 1978 Camp David Accord.

-Carter’s immediate challenge was the combination of both inflation and unemployment.
-President Nixon had created inflation by ending the gold standard in 1973.
+Carter’s immediate challenge was the combination of inflation and unemployment.
+President Nixon had created inflation by ending the gold standard in 1971.
 As a result, the dollar's value plummeted on the foreign exchange markets.
 Import prices rose and created inflation.
 Nixon tried to stop it with wage-price controls in 1971.
 That cramped business growth and increased unemployment.

 The Federal Reserve fought the resultant slow growth by lowering interest rates.
 The economy improved, creating millions of jobs.
-But inflation threatened to destroy all the prosperity.
-In 1979, Carter appointed Paul Volcker as the Fed chair.
+But inflation threatened the resulting prosperity.
+In 1979, President Carter appointed Paul Volcker as the Fed chair.
 He raised interest rates and ended double-digit inflation.

-In 1979, the Organization of Petroleum Exporting Countries (OPEC) raised oil prices to an average $20 a barrel.
-In response, Carter instituted sorely-needed energy conservation measures.
+In 1979, the Organization of Petroleum Exporting Countries (OPEC) raised oil prices to an average of $20 a barrel.
+In response, President Carter instituted energy conservation measures.
 U.S. oil consumption per person was twice that of Europe and almost three times that of Japan.

 To end the energy crisis, the Carter administration created automobile mileage standards.
 It deregulated the airline, trucking, and railroad industries.
 He established a national energy policy that deregulated oil prices to increase U.S. supply.
 The combination of lower demand and higher supply led to lower oil prices.
 To prevent future energy crises, Carter created the Department of Energy.
 Its goal is to regulate the industry and fund research on alternative fuels.

-Carter created the Department of Education to assist the nation’s schools, collect data on their performance, and enforce civil rights.
-Conservatives opposed it because they said it wasn’t mentioned specifically in the U.S. Constitution.
-They ignore that an educated labor force creates a more productive economy.
+President Carter also created the Department of Education to assist the nation’s schools, collect data on their performance, and enforce civil rights.
+Conservatives opposed it because they said it wasn’t mentioned specifically in the U.S. Constitution, but Carter argued that an educated labor force creates a more productive economy.